dlameter/amazon-top-results/README.md

 ```

 The value of address points to the search URL of amazon, and the value of driver points to the webdriver for chrome on your local drive.

+## Libraries
+This project uses the python selenium library to perform web requests and to navigate the dynamically generated website.